 The Public Benefit category on Kickstarter is another good place to find worthy causes needing a leg up, often with a reward in the form of a special limited edition present or photograph thrown in.

 Still didn’t find what you were looking for?
 You can find the RESET team’s Top 10 Fundraising Projects here: 10 hand-picked fundraising projects with real impact.

 Especially at Christmas, we end up buying things we really don’t need.
 Want a truly inspiring and completely unique way of showing a loved one you care?
-It doesn’t get much more precious than time.
+How about gifting someone some time?
 After all, it’s something that most of don’t have enough of.
 How about looking at a photo album together rather than buying someone a camera?
-Or offer to repair something for someone rather than buying them a new one?
-Or gifting someone knitting lessons rather than a new sweater?
+Or offering to repair something for someone rather than buying them a new one?

 The website Zeit statt Zeug (Time Rather Than Stuff), developed by a German design agency, is full of ideas for ways to share special time with others.
 The site is designed to look like an ordinary online shop – but with one big difference.
 Rather than purchasing standard gifts, the user can pick out an experience When you’ve decided on one of the presents, you can design a matching card and send it via email.
 And to ensure that the shared activity doesn’t (like so many vouchers) end up at the back of a drawer somewhere, a suggestion for an exact date and a time is sent along with it.